Wandalen/willbe/doc/version2.eng/tutorial/Abstract.md

 A loose definition of concept module imposes minimum restrictions on development and application of the utility.
 Any set of files could be treated as a module.

-`Will-file` has comfortable to read format which encourages a developer to stick to the best practices.
-For example, `will-file` has section `path`, developer collects all the paths ( local and remote files ) in one place, what gives to teammates clear look at the module from the perspective of files.
+`willfile` has comfortable to read format which encourages a developer to stick to the best practices.
+For example, `willfile` has section `path`, developer collects all the paths ( local and remote files ) in one place, what gives to teammates clear look at the module from the perspective of files.

-Declarative programming paradigm is heavily used in `will-files`.
+Declarative programming paradigm is heavily used in `willfiles`.

 ### What `willbe` is not